 The ABCB recognises this initiative each year and continues to promote and raise awareness of the importance of plumbing and its role in daily life, such as having a shower, getting a glass of water from a tap or flushing the toilet.
 Without trained plumbers, advancements in plumbing and certification schemes like WaterMark, all these tasks may not be possible or as safe as they are against the spread of disease.

 Read the ABCB’s Plumbing Code research initiative to learn more about what the ABCB is doing to support the industry and for access to resources such as handbooks, videos, reports and more.

 Building Safety Month

-For 38 years the ICC has been promoting issues to highlight the need for safe and sustainable structures where everyone lives, works and plays.
+For several decades the ICC has been promoting issues to highlight the need for safe and sustainable structures where everyone lives, works and plays.
 This is now a globalised endeavour to promote building safety to remind people that buildings and the activities associated with their design, construction, maintenance and on-going uses, are not risk free.

 The ABCB supports the initiative in the US and is facilitating discussions with a number of relevant and interested organisations that cover the spectrum of topics that might be considered pertinent to those covered by Building Safety month, to establish what capacity, capability and interest there is to coordinate an effort in Australia to coincide with Building Safety month in the US.